 As the age-old wisdom goes, you can tell a lot about someone from the first impression.
 From handshakes to hairstyles, it is natural human psychology to make snap judgments about someone within moments of meeting them.
-So, why should email be any different?
+So, why should a welcome email be any different?

 The first email you send after a subscriber makes the decision to opt-in and receive your emails can often times make or break your brand in their eyes.
 With that being said, are you sending an autoresponder to confirm their subscription once they do opt-in?
 This may seem unnecessary, but the truth is quite the contrary.
 In fact, an autoresponder as a welcome email can make the world of a difference when onboarding a new subscriber in your email campaigns.
 Why?
 Because of the following:

 Sometimes people sign-up to receive emails on a whim, to access content on a website, or check-out through an online retailer.
 They throw their email into the basket and move on with life, completely forgetting that they subscribed to receive emails.
 Then, say a week later, lo and behold your campaigns begin to roll into their inbox.
 In that week that has gone by, they may have completely forgotten if or why they signed up, causing them to mark your emails as spam and banish you to the trash folder for life.

 This situation could have been easily avoided had you sent a welcome email within moments of their decision to opt-in and receive emails.
 Not only does this confirm the subscription, but it also reminds the subscriber — “Hey, just letting you know that our messages will be headed your way.”